CCM DANCE SERIES PRESENTS

 Junior BFA Sound Design and Technology student from Fairfax, VA

-At CCM: The Lightning Thief (A1), Hair (A2), In the Green (Assistant Sound Designer), The 25th Annual Putnam County Spelling Bee (Mic Crew), Student Choreographers’ Showcase 2024 (A1), Clue: On Stage (Scenic Crew), Sweet Charity (Wigs and Makeup Crew).
+At CCM: Double Bill Opera (Head of Sound), Nutcracker: Just Desserts (Head of Sound), The Lightning Thief (A1), Hair (A2), In the Green (Assistant Sound Designer), The 25th Annual Putnam County Spelling Bee (Mic Crew), Student Choreographers’ Showcase 2024 (A1).
 Elsewhere: A1 for Singin' in the Rain, Little Women, Million Dollar Quartet (Shenandoah Summer Music Theatre); A1 for Seussical (The Carnegie); Audio and Projections Engineer at Berkshire Theatre Group (Pittsfield, Massachusetts).

 Production Stage Manager